awsdocs/amazon-personalize-developer-guide/doc_source/recording-events.md

 ## Creating a Dataset Group<a name="event-dataset-group"></a>

 If you went through the [Getting Started](getting-started.md) guide, you can use the same dataset group that you created\.
-For a Python example that creates a dataset and a dataset group, see [Importing Your Data](data-prep-importing.md)\.
+For a Python example that creates a dataset and a dataset group, see [ Step 3: Importing Your Data](data-prep-importing.md)\.

 ## Getting a Tracking ID<a name="event-get-tracker"></a>